U.S. Route 301 in Florida: Metropolitan Jacksonville to Georgia

 US 301 cuts through the northwest corner of Clay County with only one moderate intersection; County Road 218.
 After this, the road enters Duval County and the city of Jacksonville.
 As the road enters Maxville, it shares a brief concurrency with SR 228.
 After passing through Fiftone the road encounters a large railroad yard on the east side before the partial-cloverleaf interchange with I-10, before entering Baldwin.

 In September 2020, the Florida Department of Transportation opened the Baldwin Bypass around the western edge of town.

-The existing US 301 turns right at an intersection on the southern end of the new bypass, and then crosses railroad tracks that serve the suspended Amtrak Sunset Limited before making a right turn at a concurrency with US 90 for several blocks.
-Immediately after another railroad crossing, both US 90 and 301 narrow down to two lanes at the east end of this concurrency.
+The existing US 301 turns right at an intersection on the southern end of the new bypass, and then crosses railroad tracks that serve the suspended Amtrak Sunset Limited before making a right turn at a concurrency with U.S. 90 for several blocks.
+Immediately after another railroad crossing, both US 90 and US 301 narrow down to two lanes at the east end of this concurrency.
 US 301 remains a two-lane rural highway until it reaches the northern end of the Baldwin Bypass, and then turns right to continue north.
 The segment of US 301 between Baldwin and Callahan was originally two lanes, and was widened to 4 lanes in 2014.
 US 301 then crosses into Nassau County, and passes through the small unincorporated towns of Bryceville, and Crawford.
 In Crawford, the highway crosses Norfolk Southern tracks via a bridge.
 US 301 then enters Callahan, where it crosses over a railroad bridge and gets the name West First Avenue.
 US 301 becomes East First Avenue at Booth Street before the intersection with US 1/23.
 Here, SR A1A/200 continue running along East First Avenue toward Fernandina Beach, while US 301 becomes part of a three route overlap with US 1-23 between Callahan, and Folkston, Georgia.

 History

 US 301 first entered Florida in 1949, terminating in Tampa.
-It was rerouted along the 'old US 41' route to Palmetto in 1952, bypassing Tampa, and extended in 1953 to its current southern terminus of Sarasota.
+It was rerouted along the 'old US 41' route to Palmetto in 1952, bypassing Tampa, and extended in 1953 south to Sarasota.
+In Sarasota, US 301 initially terminated at Main Street, which carried US 41 from Washington Boulevard to downtown Sarasota at the time.
+By 1959, US 301 was extended a half mile south along Washington Boulevard in Sarasota when US 41 was rerouted to its current route along the newly-built Bayfront Drive along Sarasota Bay.